Nice to meet you, I'm Ana!

 My Story and Journey in Education

-I grew up low-income and lived in government housing in the Downtown Eastside of Vancouver for most of my childhood and youth.
+I grew up low-income in the Downtown Eastside of Vancouver in British Columbia, Canada.

-In early childhood I had issues walking and had to wear a brace on my legs.
+In early childhood, I had challenges with walking and had to wear a brace on my legs.
 I missed out on lots of "normal" early learning opportunities.

-When I got to school I was quickly labelled as "delayed."
-I was silly, social, easily distracted, and according to my teachers, I was slow academic learner.
+When I got to school, I was quickly labelled as "delayed."
+I was silly, social, easily distracted, and, according to my teachers, I was a slow academic learner.

-Thanks to some super embarrassing moments in elementary, I had created a harmful narrative about myself as being a poor learner.
+Thanks to some super embarrassing moments in elementary school, I created a harmful narrative about myself as a learner.
 I thought I was dumb.

 My saving grace was having parents who kept me safe, showed me love and always championed my social, empathetic, and funny character.
-They encouraged me to just be me.
+They encouraged me to find strength in my character, being such a silly and friendly person.

-After graduating high school my parents encouraged me to go into Early Childhood Education so I began working with children and families in my childhood community (the DTES) in 2007.
+After graduating high school, my parents encouraged me to go into Early Childhood Education, so I began working with children and families in my childhood community in out-of-school care in 2007.

-I quickly realized how much I loved working with young children and that I needed to learn more to properly support them.
+I quickly realized how much I loved working with young children and that I needed to learn more to better support them.

-I had many self limiting beliefs about myself as a learner.
-Regardless, I was accepted into the Early Childhood Education program at Douglas College and graduated in 2010.
+Regardless of my self-limiting beliefs, I applied and was accepted into the Early Childhood Education program at Douglas College and graduated in 2010.

 Early in my ECE career, I gained experience working in various play-based and inquiry-based childcare programs.
 I worked as an infant and toddler teacher, a support worker and a supervisor.